 The FFT database generates personalised targets for each student in each subject they are studying.
-The database uses a student's Key Stage 2 scaled scores, looks for similar students with similar Key Stage 2 scaled scores and generates an end of Year 11 target in each subject.
-Subject leaders and their teams have then looked at these targets and sense checked them using their knowledge of the students from the work that they have completed at the County High School Leftwich so far.
-Please note in Year 10 the targeting setting described above takes place again to ensure the targets are up to date.
+Subject leaders and their teams looked at these targets and sense checked them using their knowledge of the students from the work that they have completed at the County High School Leftwich up until December 2020.
+Please note we are investigating using CATs (Cognitive Ability Tests) during Year 9 to generate the Year 10 targets to ensure they are up to date and challenging, yet achievable for students.